mui/material-ui/docs/src/pages/customization/components/components.md

 {{"demo": "pages/customization/components/StyledCustomization.js", "defaultCodeOpen": true}}

-With it, you have access to all of component's props to dynamically style the component.
+With it, you have access to all of a component's props to dynamically style the component.

 ## 3. Dynamic variation